Stravaig-Projects/Stravaig.Extensions.Logging.Diagnostics/docs/docs/library/test-capture-logger-of-t.md

 ---
 layout: default
-title: TestCaptureLogger class
+title: TestCaptureLogger&lt;T> class
 ---

-# TestCaptureLogger
+# TestCaptureLogger&lt;T>

+**In V1 & V2 this class inherits from `TestCaptureLogger`.
+From V3 this class implements the interface `ITestCaptureLogger`**

 This class implements
 * `ITestCaptureLogger` (See: [ITestCaptureLogger interface](i-test-capture-logger-interface.md))
-* `ILogger`
+* `ILogger<T>`

-# TestCaptureLogger methods
+# ITestCaptureLogger methods

 ## GetLogs()

-The `TestCaptureLogger.GetLogs()` allows you to retrieve the logs within your test method.
+The `ITestCaptureLogger.GetLogs()` method allows you to retrieve the logs within your test method.
 The property will be in sequence, timestamps will be incremental, however adjacent log entries created sufficiently close to one another may contain the same timestamp due to the resolution of the clock.

 #### Returns